hemerajs/hemera/README.md

 ## Packages

-The `mu` repo is managed as a monorepo, composed of multiple npm packages.
+The `hemera` repo is managed as a monorepo, composed of multiple npm packages.

 | Package | Version |
 |--------|-------|